martinspaniol/Homelab/Kubernetes/GitOps/MakeMKV/Readme.md

 # Introduction

-This guide will give you step by step instructions on how to setup a Filebot on your RKE2 Cluster.
+This guide will give you step by step instructions on how to setup a MakeMKV on your RKE2 Cluster.

 # Prerequisites
 I assume you fullfill these prerequesites: